Nimaoth/Nev/README.md

 Nev is still relatively new, so many things are still missing or need improvement.
 If you want to contribute check out [this](CONTRIBUTING.md).

+There is a [Discord server](https://discord.gg/eJjBMcgP2V) where you can ask questions as well.

 ## Features
 - Vim motions (incomplete)
 - [LSP](docs/lsp.md) (incomplete)